physycom/vehicle_dynamics_Blender/README.md

 ## Install

 1. Download latest .zip release from [here](https://github.com/physycom/vehicle_dynamics_Blender/releases)
-2. Install .zip as a blender common add-on as explained also [here](https://docs.blender.org/manual/en/dev/preferences/addons.html)
+2. Install .zip as a blender common add-on as explained also [here](https://docs.blender.org/manual/en/dev/preferences/addons.html).
+During the add-on activation / deactivation dependencies are installed/uninstalled so you could have to wait a while.

 ## Usage